ORIGIN OF THE BAHAMAS BOWL 2012-2013

 “The Bahamas Bowl is an innovative event under excellent and experienced management that will be an immediate success and will provide a once-in-a-lifetime opportunity for our student-athletes,” American Athletic Conference Commissioner Mike Aresco stated.
 “We know that our fans will enjoy following their teams to one of the most popular travel destinations in the world and will enjoy watching them, along with a national television audience, in a high-quality game in a state-of-the-art stadium.”

 The game was founded by Miller, president of Complete Sports Management, which operated the 2014 game under the auspices of Bahamas Bowl, LLC, a subsidiary of Conference USA.

-Richard Giannini, a former athletic director at Southern Miss who founded the Blockbuster Bowl in Miami/Fort Lauderdale in 1990, advised both the Popeyes Bahamas Bowl and Boca Raton Bowl in their inaugural year and served three terms on the NCAA Postseason Football Committee, is the bowl’s Executive Director.
+Richard Giannini, a former athletic director at Southern Miss who founded the Blockbuster Bowl (now the Camping World Bowl) in Miami/Fort Lauderdale in 1990, advised both the Bahamas Bowl and Boca Raton Bowl in their inaugural year and served three terms on the NCAA Postseason Football Committee, is the bowl’s Executive Director.

 BAHAMAS BOWL CERTIFIED – MAY 1, 2014

 The NCAA certified the Bahamas Bowl as part of five new bowl games to begin play after the 2014 regular season.